StellarNemesis/destipy/README.md

 - Add inventory and glimmer
 - ~~Add membership type to query instead of class constructor~~
 - ~~Rename membership to membership_type~~
-- Make all variable names more consistent with api
+- Make all variable names more consistent with api (maybe)
 - ~~Check what the access key is actually required for~~
 - Add more classes
 - Do the rest of the api
+- Search for/cache the weekly/nightfall hashes until reset
 - ~~Add Flask app~~
-- Add IRC bot
+- ~~Add IRC bot~~
-- Add more examples
+- Add more examples/refine current examples
 - ~~Find hash for daily heroic story (doesn't show up in activities info)~~
 - ~~Figure out what all the activity hashes translate to (ie: get the names/lvls)~~